|3 August 2014

 added context and detail to the 25 April 2002 account of our people in Acton’s old North Cemetery.

-Incorporated the Acton material into the Carlisle presentation (there’s really no separating them).
+Incorporated the Acton material into the Carlisle section (there’s really no separating them).

 |25 Apr 2002